luchaoo7/free-vpn/README.md

 ```
 $ serverless deploy
 ```
-### Why do you need your own VPN ?
-- Maybe you want to watch content your ISP is blocking.
-- Maybe you want to watch content the content provider is blocking in your geographical region e.g. Netflix blocking certain US content for UK customers.
-- Maybe you want access to a crypto exchange that blocks people in a certain region.
-- Maybe you don't want to be tracked by ads.
-- Maybe you don't want someone snooping in on your network connection while at Starbucks or Hilton Hotel.
-- Maybe you don't want to pay for a VPN that claims not to keep logs (my favorite).
-- Maybe you don't want to use one of those free vpns (not this one) that slows down the connection or times you at.
-- Maybe you just want control .
-- or Maybe you just want to learn.

 ### Conclusion

 I created this small setup because I was tired of having to manually setup my EC2 instance for VPN purposes and sometimes forgeting commands and sometimes forgetting what resouces I had running.
 With this setup I know when I do ***serverless remove*** I'm not forgetting anytiong.
 And of course, it's free :).